 UPON COMPLETION: Sail Canada Certificate

-The course could be presented in 2 languages: in English according to the terminology and rules of sailing and in Russian with a detailed explanation
+The course can be presented in 2 languages: in English, according to the terminology and rules of sailing, and in Russian with a detailed explanation

 Item to address:

 · Crew ability and links (see the initial assignment)

 · Customs port

 · Accurate plotted headings, ETAs, navigational safety concerns, currents, expected wind (direction & strength)

 · Any sailing directions or cruising guides available

 · Factor in minimum of 2 hours per day of training maneuvers (one doesn’t learn much on a 5-hour single tack to a distant island)

 · Use of resources

 Intermediate Course includes provisioning and preparation of meals by students.
 Candidates should make a plan to get provisions in advance.